 We all have encountered having doctor appointments, emergencies, days we don’t feel good or anything else that might pop up unexpectedly.
 When you homeschool, you don’t have to stress about making arrangements to have your child picked up at school or someone to get them off the bus.
 You have the freedom to do what you need to take care of things that might happen to quickly come up.

 Even if you have everything planned out when something happens to throw you off track, it’s o.k.
 It happens to all of us.
 Continue the next day when you stopped the day before.
 You can even finish the day when you get back home after you get things taken care of.

 Most of the time little ones from Pre- School to 1st or 2nd grade, do good to focus for maybe an hour or two.
 If this occurs, take a break and let their brains take in what they have learned.
 Then try again later to finish up for that day.

 The older your child is, they will be able to accomplish 3 to 4 hours which is required by most states.
 I have met parents that have stated, they start at 9:00 am and end at 3:30.
 Most lessons take 20 to 30 minutes to complete.
 Some days may be longer but if we get done, I give free time to my daughter as her reward for getting her schooling done.

 Some parents like to get up early and get started on homeschooling with their kids.
 It actually is better to do school early, then you have the rest of the day to do what ever you want or need to do.

 It doesn’t always work that way.
-Things can happen and send your anxiety thru the roof!
-When this happens, stay calm and work your way thru it.
+Things can happen and send your anxiety through the roof!
+When this happens, stay calm and work your way through it.
 We all experience the feeling of everything is falling apart after thinking we had it all planned out.
 In reality, things come about beyond our control.

 Whether they like to get up early or sleep in, there is always a solution to benefit your child’s learning ability.